strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 ngrok http 1337
 ```

-Don't forget to update the server url in the backend config file `config/server.js` and the server url in your frontend app (environment variable `REACT_APP_BACKEND_URL` if you use [react login example app](https://github.com/strapi/strapi-examples/tree/master/login-react)) with the generated ngrok url.
+Don't forget to update the server url in the Strapi config file `./config/server.js` and the server URL in your frontend app (environment variable `REACT_APP_BACKEND_URL` if you use [react login example app](https://github.com/strapi/strapi-examples/tree/master/login-react)) with the generated ngrok URL.

 #### Patreon configuration